tomeshnet/toronto-community-network-docs/src/network/hardware-benchmark.md

 `eth1` Interface on device connected to `Endpoint 2`

-If the device has only one port, see Appendex A - Single Port Router to split the single port into two vlans.
+If the device has only one port, see Appendix A - Single Port Router to split the single port into two VLANs.

 ```
 ifconfig eth0 NETMASK 255.255.255.0